small-tech/jsdb/README.md

 ## Performance characteristics

   - The time complexity of reads and writes are both O(1).
-  - Reads are fast (take fraction of a milisecond and are about an order of magnitude slower than direct memory reads).
+  - Reads are fast (take fraction of a millisecond and are about an order of magnitude slower than direct memory reads).
-  - Writes are fast (in the order of a couple of miliseconds on tests on my dev machine).
+  - Writes are fast (in the order of a couple of milliseconds on tests on my dev machine).

 ## Limits